Stripe Pro Addon

 That’s it!
 You can now set up one-time and subscription payments for your forms with the WPForms Stripe Pro addon.

-Next, would you like to start boosting your sales?
-Be sure to check out our tutorial on optimizing your order forms to learn how.
+Next, are you interested in tracking your Stripe transactions?
+Be sure to check out our tutorial on viewing and managing Stripe payments to learn how.